corpus-synodalium/scripts/documentation/schema/metadata_description.md

 NB: the first four fields can all be completely ignored and need not be carried over into the XML-markup version of the text; they serve only to facilitate the transcription clean-up process

-1. **Record ID**: four digit numerical unique identifier, which should match the first four digits of the file name and the corresponding database entry
+1. **Record ID** :star:: four digit numerical unique identifier, which should match the first four digits of the file name and the corresponding database entry
-2. **Date**: The year text was issued (arbitrary, where dating is uncertain - in which case date range is usually given here as well, in parentheses)
+2. **Date** :star:: The year text was issued (arbitrary, where dating is uncertain - in which case date range is usually given here as well, in parentheses)
-3. **Location**: Generally equivalent to ‘Place’ field in database
+3. **Location** :star:: Generally equivalent to ‘Place’ field in database
-4. **Source**: Indicate the principal MS and/or printed edition from which transcription was derived
+4. **Source** :star:: Indicate the principal MS and/or printed edition from which transcription was derived
 ---
-1. **Transcribed by**: the name of the project member responsible for transcribing from the MS or printed edition, for correcting the initial OCR-generated transcription, and/or for formatting the transcription according to the project guidelines
+1. **Transcribed by** :star:: the name of the project member responsible for transcribing from the MS or printed edition, for correcting the initial OCR-generated transcription, and/or for formatting the transcription according to the project guidelines
-2. **Date Started**: the date the project member began transcribing/correcting/formatting the text
+2. **Date Started** :star:: the date the project member began transcribing/correcting/formatting the text
-3. **Date Finished**: the date the project member finished transcribing/correcting/formatting the text
+3. **Date Finished** :star:: the date the project member finished transcribing/correcting/formatting the text
 4. **Reviewed RWD**: this field is added once the transcription has been reviewed by RWD, and gives the date at which the review took place
 5. **Problems or Queries**: introduces a list of any issues or concerns arising from the transcription, as well as any important editorial decisions that affected the correction process
 ---
-1. **Notes**: any editorial notes or concerns will be noted here, with numbers in square brackets corresponding to numbered-and-square-bracketed entries in the corresponding text (not all texts will have notes, but some will have dozens or more)
+1. **Notes** :star:: any editorial notes or concerns will be noted here, with numbers in square brackets corresponding to numbered-and-square-bracketed entries in the corresponding text (not all texts will have notes, but some will have dozens or more)
 ________________

 [1] I intend eventually to create a separate, properly organized database for all of these source/edition fields, such that each entry will simply be marked with an ID and the corresponding volume/page/folios numbers.
 But that’s a project for the summer or later.